mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 file and then send a Pull Request (PR).
 All additions will be checked for accuracy before being merged.

+### Issues:
+Log any issues regarding incorrect listings on the issues system and they will be investigated and removed if necessary.

 ### If this helps you why not [buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XP2AZ4S5HNAWQ):beer:

 Bots attempt to make themselves look like other software or web sites by disguising their user agent.